1965 Aston Martin DB5 "Bond Car"

 Reached though his son, Stephane Connery, ahead of the sale, Sean Connery said, “These DB5s are amazing.
 I remember the Furka Pass tire shredding, as well as the promotional events with these cars—they have become increasingly iconic since Goldfinger and Thunderball.
 In fact, I bought a very fine DB5 myself relatively recently.”

-Built for Eon Productions, fitted with gadgetry from new, documented with “Bond Car” designation on the Aston Martin build record, Anthony Bamford’s 1969 registration, and restoration invoices and photos, this James Bond Aston Martin is a fabulously rare example of what author Dave Worrall termed “The Most Famous Car in the World,” as he titled his 1993 book on the subject.
+Built for Eon Productions, fitted with gadgetry from new, documented with the “Bond Car” designation on the Aston Martin build record, and accompanied by Anthony Bamford’s 1969 registration and restoration invoices and photos, this James Bond Aston Martin is a fabulously rare example of what author Dave Worrall termed “The Most Famous Car in the World,” as he titled his 1993 book on the subject.

 Noted historian Stephen Archer, who rode in one of the cars in 1965, commented: “The DB5 is a special Aston, but this one has an aura all of its own.
 Just to be in its presence is exciting.
 The standard of Roos’ restoration is extremely impressive, and the Swiss Furka Pass awaits…”